RenoTxT/ezlog/README.md

 ---

-## ✉️ Punya Masukan atau Ide?
+## ✉️ Feedback or Ideas?

-EZLOG dikembangkan untuk membantu Anda.
+EZLOG is built to help you.

-Jika punya saran fitur, menemukan bug, atau ingin berdiskusi:
+If you have feature suggestions, find a bug, or want to discuss:
-- 💬 Buat **issue** di repository ini
+- 💬 Open an **issue** in this repository
-- 📩 Atau hubungi langsung developer
+- 📩 Or contact the developer directly

 ---

-⭐ Jangan lupa beri **star** jika Anda merasa proyek ini bermanfaat!
+⭐ Don’t forget to give this project a **star** if you find it helpful!